karlok/godotui-essentials/addons/godotui_essentials/DOCUMENTATION.md

 See the `fade_example.tscn` in the examples folder for a complete demonstration of fade animation capabilities.

-## Using GodotUIPaths for References
+## Using GUIPaths for References

-The add-on includes a global singleton called `GodotUIPaths` that provides easy access to component paths without hard-coding them.
+The add-on includes a global singleton called `GUIPaths` that provides easy access to component paths without hard-coding them.
 This makes your code more maintainable and less prone to errors when files are moved.

 ### Accessing Component Scenes